 In addition, we offer exclusive sync licensing opportunities and free sync representation.
 As well as a free press, blog and promotional services.

 We may be biased, but we think we have the better deal!

 So, after all this information… is DistroKid worth your time?

 For those looking to get their music into the world without breaking the bank, DistroKid is a great choice.
-It is simple, easy to use, and their website contains a ton of information and FAQ’s.
+It is simple and easy to use, and their website contains a ton of information and FAQ.
 However, getting in touch personally with DistroKid’s support and customer service can be tricky, as a lot of the platform is automated – so just bear that in mind.